CSCI305/csci305-ml-lab/README.md

 (* Define your data type and functions here *)
 ```

-**Lines 12 - 31:** Some simple funtions to print the contents of Sets, note these will not work until you have defined the `sets` data type with the corresponding `Set` and `Empty` constructors.
+**Lines 12 - 31:** Some simple functions to print the contents of Sets, note these will not work until you have defined the `sets` data type with the corresponding `Set` and `Empty` constructors.
 ```ml
 (* Simple function to stringify the contents of a Set of characters *) fun stringifyCharSet Empty = ""